 The US health care system was segregated well into the 20th century — as in, many hospitals and clinics were completely separated by race, or required Black people to use different wings of medical facilities with subpar care.
 Also, people of color’s understandable mistrust in the medical system dates back decades.
 See: the Tuskegee study and Henrietta Lacks.
 Fast forward to today, and while segregation isn't as explicit, there is still implicit bias that permeates the health care industry.
 A study found that on average, white Americans spent 80 minutes waiting for or receiving care, while Black Americans spent 99 minutes and Hispanics 105 minutes waiting for that same care.
 In 2017, 75.4% of white Americans had private health insurance, compared to 55.5% of Black Americans.
 Lower quality of care combined with a higher rate of health issues creates a system that fails many people of color.

-These disparities affect many health issues.
-We’ve broken down some of the numbers and reasons why there’s such a gap.
+Racial disparities affect many health issues — not just pregnancy and childbirth.
+So we’ve broken down some of the numbers and reasons why there’s such a gap.

 Minorities are up to twice as likely to have most major chronic diseases (think: asthma, diabetes, hypertension, obesity, and more).

 Part of the reason why: Because it's harder for people of color to get the recommended seven to nine hours of sleep.
 That’s due to things like economic stress and living in neighborhoods with more noise and violence.
 And the issues start long before hitting the sheets.
 Studies have shown that perceived discrimination—everything from workplace to housing—can impact mental and physical health, and cause chronic disease at higher rates.

 The cancer mortality rate is 25% higher for Black Americans than white Americans.
 And Hispanics are more likely than white Americans to be diagnosed with cancer at an advanced (and more life-threatening) stage.
 In one study, Black children were between 38% and 95% more likely to die of cancer, and Hispanic children were between 31% and 65% more likely to die.